petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/brownfield.md

 For Windows VMs, if `ProxyAgentSettings.Enabled` is `true`, the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension is installed by default.

-For Linux VMs, setting `ProxyAgentSettings.Enabled` to `true` doesn't implicitly install the Proxy Agent Extension.
-To enable the Proxy Agent through the Proxy Agent Extension, there must be an explicit `PUT` REST API call on the `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` extension.
-The purpose of the Proxy Agent Extension is to enable, automatically update, and report the status of the Proxy Agent.
+For Linux VMs, setting `ProxyAgentSettings.Enabled` to `true` doesn't implicitly install the Proxy Agent extension.
+To enable the Proxy Agent through the Proxy Agent extension, there must be an explicit `PUT` REST API call on the `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` extension.
+The purpose of the Proxy Agent extension is to enable, automatically update, and report the status of the Proxy Agent.

 ### Validate linked rules